Qlucore

-Qlucore is a swedish Bioinformatics software company founded in early 2007.
+Qlucore is a Swedish Bioinformatics software company founded in the year 2007.
 It started as a collaborative research project at Lund University, Sweden, supported by researchers at the Departments of Mathematics and Clinical Genetics.
 The objective was to address the vast amount of high-dimensional data generated with microarray gene expression analysis.
-As a result, it was recognized that an interactive scientific software tool was needed to conceptualize the ideas evolving from the research collaboration.
+To this end, it was imperative to have an interactive scientific software tool necessary for the conceptualize ideas emanating from the research collaborations.

 Since then, a new version of the software has been released approximately every nine months.
-In 2017, Qlucore took a major step in technology by adding the NGS module including a dynamic and fast Genome browser to enable analysis of data being generated with Next Generation Sequencing (NGS) technologies.
-Qlucore Omics Explorer is a visualization-based software program that provides exploration and visualization of big data.
-It enables researchers to analyze and explore large data sets (containing up to more than 100 million data samples) on a regular PC or Mac.
-Qlucore Omics Explorer customers are mainly from the Life Science, Plant, Food and Biotech industries and from matching academic research areas.
+In 2017, Qlucore took a major step in the technology by adding the NGS module including a dynamic and fast Genome browser to enable analysis of data being generated with Next Generation Sequencing (NGS) technologies.
+Qlucore Omics Explorer is a visualisation based software program that provides for the exploration and visualization of big data.
+This enables researchers to analyze and explore large data sets (containing up to more than 100 million data samples) on a regular PC or Mac.
+Qlucore Omics Explorer customers are mainly from the Life Science, Plant, Food, and Biotech industries and from matching academic research areas.

-Precision and companion diagnostics is going to have a fundamental impact on healthcare and in 2020 one more major step was taken by adding a new product line with Qlucore Diagnostics and Qlucore Insights.
-AI-powered, disease-specific, machine learning-based classifier models are combined with patient-friendly visualizations in an easy to use and cost-effective software solution that integrates with a wide range of data-generating techniques and instruments.
-It is shaped for the future of precision oncology and will enable the clinics to implement the latest cancer detection & analysis models.
-Qlucore Insights is for research use only and work is ongoing (2022) to receive regulatory approval (CE) for Qlucore Diagnostics.
+In 2020, one more major step was taken by adding a new product line with Qlucore Diagnostics and Qlucore Insights.
+Qlucore Insights is for research use only, and work is ongoing (2022) to receive regulatory approval (CE) for Qlucore Diagnostics.

-In the fall of 2021 Qlucore was listed on NASDAQ First North.
+In the fall of 2021, Qlucore was listed on NASDAQ First North.